 Survey software exists for that very purpose.
 With the functionality to build surveys, collect responses, and analyze data, survey software makes it easy to gather actionable insights about your business and customers.

 But, with hundreds of survey software options available, finding the program that best suits your needs and expertise level can be hard.
-That’s why we’ve put together the Top 20 Most Popular Survey Software Infographic.
+That’s why we’ve put together the Top 20 Most Popular Survey Software Report.
 We developed this resource to give you a high-level overview of the Survey Software space and some of its big players.
 However, this research is not intended to replace your own exploration of the market: it is not all-inclusive, and the most popular options might not be the best fit for your needs.

 Read on to find out more about how we determined the Top 20, and check out this blog post by our CEO for a full overview of our methodology.